hollaajay/convertion-of-architecture-into-userfriendly/README.md

 Important:
 1) By using the kinetic javacript rectangle creation of each different context menu for each different rectangle.
 2) When a button is clicked the hide of different rectangle.

+To run:

+Jsfiddle has to be used to run the above project. (under construction)